bareos/bareos/docs/manuals/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

      Port = 10000            # Default port for NDMP
-     Protocol = NDMPv4       # Need to specify protocol before password as protocol determines password encoding used Auth Type = Clear       # Cleartext Authentication Username = "ndmpadmin"  # username of the NDMP user on the DATA AGENT e.g. storage box being backuped.
+     Protocol = NDMPv4       # Need to specify protocol before password as protocol determines password encoding used Auth Type = Clear       # Cleartext Authentication Username = "ndmpadmin"  # username of the NDMP user on the DATA AGENT e.g. storage box being backed up.
-     Password = "secret"     # password of the NDMP user on the DATA AGENT e.g. storage box being backuped.
+     Password = "secret"     # password of the NDMP user on the DATA AGENT e.g. storage box being backed up.
    }

 Verify, that you can access your Primary Storage System via Bareos: